Your Path to Residency in Panama: The Step-by-Step Guide

 Difference between temporary and permanent residency

-This grants the right to live and work in Panama indefinitely.
-It is the status that allows you to apply for the Panamanian identity card (Cédula E) and, after 5 years, to be eligible for citizenship.
+Grants the right to live and work indefinitely.
+Programs like Qualified Investor allow you to obtain this status directly.
+It enables you to apply for the identity card (Cédula E) and, after 5 years, opt for naturalization.

 🤝 Friendly Nations Visa